leadang42/EvoVis/README.md

 # EvoVis

 EvoVis is a dashboard for visualizing Evolutionary Neural Architecture Search (ENAS) algorithms.
 ENAS mimics biological evolution to discover optimal neural network architectures, starting with a population of randomly generated architectures and iteratively improving them through selection, crossover, and mutation.

-## Key Features
+The key features of EvoVis are the following:

 1. **Hyperparameter Overview:** Efficiently tune hyperparameters with an overview of settings.
 2. **Gene Pool Graph:** Visualize potential neural architecture topologies and connectivity patterns across generations.